 ColorCount reads in data files containing User records, defined in examples/user.avsc, and counts the number of instances of each favorite color.
 (This example draws inspiration from the canonical WordCount MapReduce application.)
+This example uses the old MapReduce API.
+See MapReduceAvroWordCount, found under doc/examples/mr-example/src/main/java/example/ to see the new MapReduce API example.
 The User schema is defined as follows: